 One of the most popular chilis, used worldwide for a variety of cooking purposes.
 The jalapeño’s heat can range from very mild to medium-hot, but at a wimpy 6000, is relatively low when compared on the SHU scale.
 Several hybrid varieties have been developed, offering a wider range of controlled heat, disease resistance and yield consistency.
 I grow these every year, chopping and freezing what I don’t use.
 As a seasoned homegrower can tell you, jalapeños from your garden will more often than not have some form of blight, which is the blackening of the skin near the stem resembling a blotchy pattern.
 This is harmless and does not affect the taste or quality of the pepper.
 Varieties sold in supermarkets are vigorously sprayed to eliminate this problem.
 However, when at all possible, I’m anti-pesticide.
 Some varieties are more susceptible than others.
 The blight can be aggravated by inconsistent watering, fluctuations in climate or less than perfect soil conditions.
 As a home-grower, you need not be concerned about it.

-Jalapeños can be used in a variety of recipes, as a base for basic salsa, or chili relleños.
-Generally, if cooked, they will become milder in flavor.
+Jalapeños can be used in a variety of recipes, as a base for basic salsa, or chili relleños (poppers.)
+Generally, if cooked, the heat will be reduced.